 There are no tickets available at this time.

-Official Review by David Mortimer, Stadium Journey Regional Correspondent
+Official Review by Samuel Benson, Stadium Journey Regional Correspondent

 The FANFARE scale is our metric device for rating each stadium experience.
 It covers the following:

 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

 The stadium offers typical ballpark food but few specialties.
 There are two main concession options, All-Star and Grand Slam.
 The former offers hot dogs, pretzels, peanuts and popcorn for $3, and jumbo hot dogs, chili cheese fries and nachos for $4.
 Combo meals are available, as well.

 Grand Slam features typical grill items.
 Burgers, corn dogs, chicken sandwiches and chicken tenders are available in combos between $6 and $9.
 Ice cream is also available around the stadium, and drinks (Coke and Pepsi products) range from $2-$5.

 No ballpark item really stands out from other stadiums.
 There aren't any local Utah flavors or dishes available on the menus.

 Owlz games don't draw a typical baseball crowd.
 The fans are mostly families, with young children overly abundant throughout the stands.
 Many families sit in the general admission section, which is a grass lawn that stretches from third base to the end of left field.